-A night of a Lasting Vision
+A Night of a Lasting Vision

 Each awardee received a special custom-made sculptural trophy designed by contemporary artist Jinggoy Buensuceso.

-Megaworld’s anniversary night was highlighted by a visual spectacle of lavish art deco ballroom set-up where more than 400 A-listers and guests from various industries partook a five-course dinner, masterfully crafted by the chefs of six diverse hotels and restaurants of the Alliance Global Group, which include Sheraton Manila, Hilton Manila, Casa Buenas at Newport World Resorts, Hotel Okura Manila, Marriott Hotel Manila, and Megaworld Hotels & Resorts.
+Megaworld’s anniversary night was highlighted by a visual spectacle of a lavish art deco ballroom set-up where more than 400 A-listers and guests from various industries partook of a five-course dinner, masterfully crafted by the chefs of six diverse hotels and restaurants under the Alliance Global Group, including Sheraton Manila, Hilton Manila, Casa Buenas at Newport World Resorts, Hotel Okura Manila, Marriott Hotel Manila, and Megaworld Hotels & Resorts.

-The evening was capped by a mini-concert of one of the country’s best music icons, Gary Valenciano.
+The evening was capped by a mini-concert with one of the country’s best music icons, Gary Valenciano performing onstage.